 During World War I, Army units pioneered the use of Ho-Chunk, Choctaw, Cherokee, Comanche, Osage, and Sioux Code Talkers to send secure voice communications based on their Native languages.
 The Army again used Native American Code Talkers during World War II on an ad hoc basis, wherein different units formed Code Talker cadres when they had a sufficient number of Native speakers from the same tribe.
 This included a group of seventeen Comanche Code Talkers with the 4th Infantry Division, as well as a group of seventeen Chippewa and Oneida Code Talkers with the 32nd Infantry Division.1 A Congressional Gold Medal issued in 2013 recognized the contributions of Code Talkers from 33 different tribes.
 The Marine Corps' Navajo Code program was the most systematic and extensive of these programs, and by the end of the war all six Marine Divisions employed Navajo Code Talkers.

-The Navajo Code -- which was a bilingual code that required fluency in both Navajo and English -- provided a huge boost in efficiency to the Marine Corps in an hour of need.
+The Navajo Code provided a huge boost in efficiency to the Marine Corps in an hour of need.
+A formal training school was established at Camp Elliott, California to train new Code Talkers.
 A three-line message that would have taken 30 minutes to send using the old encryption methods could be encoded, transmitted, and decoded by Navajo Code Talkers in 20 seconds.
 The Code consisted of designated Navajo terms for each letter in the Roman alphabet, as well as for many military terms.
 Becoming a Code Talker meant memorizing more than 400 terms, and trainees could not take notes or write anything down.
 Many of the Code Talkers would later reflect that the traditions of oral history and storytelling that they grew up with helped them with this massive memorization challenge.

 Once the concept of the Navajo Code had been proven, the Code Talkers were pushed through training and out to their units as fast as possible.
 Some of the original 29 Code Talkers would participate in the latter stages of the Guadalcanal campaign in late 1942.
 Code Talkers were usually assigned to the communications sections at the battalion, regimental, and division headquarters levels, and were employed to coordinate operations between friendly units and to call for fire support from artillery or aircraft.
 The Code Talkers were all trained as Marines and as general service communications specialists, so when not sending coded messages they often performed general communications work or served as riflemen.
 The Code Talkers were often performing other duties until they were notified that an "Arizona Message" or "New Mexico Message" needed to be sent - the coded terms used to indicate that a message needed to be sent in the Navajo Code.